ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 - Probably many other limitations (specially when reading psd files which were not written using the psdWrite function).

 ## Credit
-The psdRead function is based on Adobe Photoshop PSD file reader by Jeff Mather, and it was extended in order to read layers. https://www.mathworks.com/matlabcentral/fileexchange/4730-adobe-photoshop-psd-file-reader
+The psdRead function is based on "Adobe Photoshop PSD file reader" by "Jeff Mather", and it was extended in order to read layers. https://www.mathworks.com/matlabcentral/fileexchange/4730-adobe-photoshop-psd-file-reader